UNLOCK YOUR CHILD'S

 5. Veterans Day Quiz Bowl

-Test the knowledge of your students or give them a reason to learn more by hosting a Veterans Day Quiz Bowl!
+Test the knowledge of students or give them a reason to learn more by hosting a Veterans Day Quiz Bowl!
 This exciting activity encourages friendly competition and teaches students about military history, famous veterans, and the history of Veterans Day.

 Students can work in teams or as individuals to answer questions related to the holiday.
 You can create your own questions or use resources like Veterans Affairs to gather interesting trivia.